Gallic Wars: Nervii ambush: the battle of the Sabis

 Campaign map of 57 BC.
 Territory conquered the previous year is shaded red.

-The Nervii set up an ambush along the river Sambre, lying in wait for the Romans who arrived and started setting up camp.
+The Nervii led by Boduognatus set up an ambush along the river Sambre, lying in wait for the Romans who arrived and started setting up camp.
 The Romans detected the Nervii, and the battle began with the Romans sending a light cavalry and infantry force across the river to keep the Nervii at bay while the main force fortified its camp.
 The Nervii easily repulsed the attack.
 In an uncharacteristic move for Caesar, he made a serious tactical error by not setting up an infantry screen to protect the entrenching force.
 The Nervii took ample advantage of this, and their entire force crossed the river quickly and caught the Romans off-guard and unprepared.
 As the battle began, two legions had not even arrived, whereas the Nervii had at least 60,000 fighters.
 The reserve legions were stuck at the end of the column, 15 km back, with the 8,000 animals of the baggage train.
 However, because the soldiers could operate independently of the train, the forwards legions were still ready for battle.

 The Romans' superior discipline and experience came in use and they quickly formed lines of battle.
 Their center and left wings were successful and chased the Atrebates across the river.
-To the tribes' advantage, this exposed the half-built camp, and they took it easily.
+To Boduognatus's advantage, this exposed the half-built Roman camp, and the Nervii took it easily.
 To make matters worse for the Romans, the right wing was in serious trouble.
 It had been outflanked, its line of battle had become too tight to swing a sword, and multiple officers were dead.
 The situation was so critical Caesar took up his shield and joined the front line of the legion.
 His mere presence greatly increased morale, and he ordered his men to form a defensive square to open the ranks and protect them from all sides.
 What turned the tide of battle was Caesar's reinforcements, the X legion which returned from chasing the Atrebates, and the two straggler legions that finally arrived.
 The strong stand by the X legion and the timely arrival of reinforcements enabled Caesar to regroup, redeploy and eventually repulse the Nervii once the Atrebates and Viromandui were put to flight.